-Most of today’s technologies are “active”, meaning they require participation by the user such as blinking, turning their head or moving the phone.
-This results in three issues: First fraudsters are clever and can do things like present a photo cut out with eye holes, use a mask or show a video.
-Second, challenge-response techniques put them on alert.
-And lastly, these methods create friction that diminishes the user experience.
+Most of today’s facial liveness technologies are “active”, requiring users to blink, turning their heads or move their phone back and forth.
+This results in three issues: First, fraudsters can present a photo with cut out with eye holes, use a mask or show a video to trick the system.
+Second, challenge-response techniques put attackers on alert that they are being checked.
+And lastly, active methods create friction that slows the authentication process, increases abandon rates and diminishes the overall user experience.